 SI.
 No. Name of Director Designation / Nature of Directorship Number of meetings of CSR Committee held during the year Number of meetings of CSR Committee attended during the year i.
 Smt.
 Preeti Saran Public Interest Director 3 3 ii.
 Shri Masil Jaya Mohan Shareholder Director 3 3 iii.
-Shri Nehal Vora Managing Director & CEO 3 3 Comn CSR p Board Composition of CSR Composition of CSR Committee & CSR Policy CSR projects approved by the Board https://www.cdslindia.com/lnvest orRels/CorporateGovernance.html Provic le the details of Impact assessment of CSR projects ıb- rule (3) of rule 8 of the Not Applicable for the financi al year undei
+Shri Nehal Vora Managing Director & CEO 3 3

+- 3. Provide the weblink where Composition of CSR where CSR Policy Committee, CSR Policy and CSR projects approved by the Board are disclosed on the website of the Company
-4. Companies (Corporate Social Responsibility Policy) Rules, 2014, if applicable (attach the report)

-5. Details of the amount available for set off in pursuance of sub-rule (3) of rule 7 of the Companies (Corporate Social Responsibility Policy) Rules, 2014 and amount required for set off for the financial year, if any

 SI.
-No. Financial Year Amount available for set-off from preceding financial years (₹ in Lakhs) Amount required to be set-off for the financial year, if any (₹ in Lakhs) Not Applicable (₹ in Lakhs) . / Avera age net profit of the company as per Sec tion 135 (5) 9,579.64 . ((a) - Two percent of average net profit of the company as per section 135 (5) 191.59 ((b) 9 Surplus arising out of the CSR Projects or r programmes or activities of thepreviou us financial years - ((c) Amount required to be set off for the financial year, if any - ((d) - Total CSR obligation for the financial yea r (7a+7b-7c) 191.59
+No. Financial Year Amount available for set-off from preceding financial years (₹ in Lakhs) Amount required to be set-off for the financial year, if any (₹ in Lakhs) Not Applicable

+6. Average net profit of the company as per Section 135 (5)

+7. (a) Two percent of average net profit of the company as per section 135 (5)

+(b) Surplus arising out of the CSR Projects or programmes or activities of theprevious financial years

+(c) Amount required to be set off for the financial year, if any

+(d) Total CSR obligation for the financial year (7a+7b-7c)